 These corporate virtual events are like live events in that they attract key players within your sector who want to talk about major trends, while providing a platform to exchange ideas and network with fellow professionals.
 Many that The Streaming Network produced in 2020 even featured help desks, delegate lounges and sponsor booths, mirroring live events in every way possible.

 These have become even more bold in 2021, there’s no denying it.
-As with live events, all the effort and components that go into producing a virtual events can be for nothing, if you do not craft engaging, memorable individual sessions that inspire audiences.
+As with live events, all the effort and components that go into producing a virtual event can be for nothing, if you do not craft engaging, memorable individual sessions that inspire audiences.

 So, what’s the secret to creating truly engaging virtual event sessions?